billkarsh/SpikeGLX/Markdown/Audio.md

 drivers only work at a limited set of sample rates, and those do not match the sample rates of our data streams, so the data are resampled within the Windows sound drivers.
-This creates a small amount of distortion (as does filtering), and every so often the driver find itself missing a sample.
+This creates a small amount of distortion (as does filtering), and every so often the driver finds itself missing a sample.
 The missing sample causes a discontinuity in the waveform, which sounds like a crackle.